-As the number of internet users is increasing and technology is becoming a part of our daily lives cyber security is gaining more importance with every passing day.
-Individual and organisations are as vulnerable in cyberspace as in real world.
+As the number of internet users is increasing and technology is becoming a part of our daily lives cybersecurity is gaining more importance with every passing day.
+Individual and organizations are as vulnerable in cyberspace as in the real world.

-IT Ministry plans to organise a full day consultation conference on cyber security in the coming month for getting input from the local and international experts on the subject.
+IT Ministry plans to organize a full day consultation conference on cybersecurity in the coming month for getting input from the local and international experts on the subject.

 Pakistani cyberspace currently holds over 36 million broadband subscribers with nearly 34 million belonging to mobile broadband.